energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/06-FOSS-Terms-Intro-public-sector-specialties.md

 **Action Points**:

 - Any regulation and rules that apply to us here must be analyzed and interpreted in the context of the given FOSS product.
-See the [Energinet legal memo](link-here) for a description of non-competition rules.
+See the [EnerginetFOSS-memo](../../background_material/minutes_legal_notes_on_energinets_use_of_open_source.pdf) for a description of non-competition rules.
 - One possible interpretation of the non-competition rules is “public money, public code”, which means that Energinet is limited to providing and maintaining a public good that others (e.g., corporate   companies) can offer services around
 - It could be reasonable to take measures to ensure that the public good remains a public good and improvements by others are brought back to it.
 This could (but does not have to) lead to restrictive licenses for certain parts of FOSS packages published by us.
 - A strategy or policy must be created to handle these rules.
 - Rules coming from the IT security and NIS2 side might lead to needing special reviews of contributions or using additional tooling to ensure quality and safety of the created product.
 - This might also be a source of liabilities we have against others.

-The [open source vs open service](open-source-vs-open-service) separation is relevant here, as by this definition, any FOSS source code published by us - even modified by others through contributions - is inert and cannot harm our critical infrastructure.
+The [open source, open service](#open-source-not-open-service) separation is relevant here, as by this definition, any FOSS source code published by us - even modified by others through contributions - is inert and cannot harm our critical infrastructure.
 Only when deployed and introduced to the critical parts of our infrastructure damage can occur.

 **Action Point**:
 - Upon passing the boundary from source code to deployment, additional checks need to be in place.
 However, this is an Operations and IT security topic, and hence it is not addressed here.